xhf-F/cocoa_des_y3/README.md

 To avoid polluting the repository with large chain files, we suggest that its path is included in a `.gitignore` file once the `chains` folder is added and committed to the repository.

-### Step 3: Copy the redshift distributions, covariance matrix, data vector, and mask.
+### Step 3: Copy the files that contains the source and lens redshift distributions, covariance matrix, data vector, and mask .

   The files listed below must be copied to the `data` folder